cako/blog/_posts/2018-03-09-julia-fortran.md

 end module better_example
 {% endhighlight %}

-The first difference we notice is the use of [`iso_c_binding`](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html).
-This creates named constants which are equivalent to their C types.
-In  multilanguage setting, it sets a standard dialect to be spoken by all.
+The first difference we notice is the use of `iso_c_binding`.
+This creates named constants which are equivalent to their C types (see [here](https://gcc.gnu.org/onlinedocs/gfortran/ISO_005fC_005fBINDING.html)).
+In a multilanguage setting, it sets a standard dialect to be spoken by all.

 The second difference is the use of `bind` after the `subroutine` definition.
 This ensures that the `subroutine` can be accessed by C functions.
 Conveniently, it also means that we can name the structure without the standard mangling.
 I chose to call it `better_dot`, but omitting `name=` in this case would just result in `dot`.

-This time, I chose to use a `subroutine` as opposed to a `function`.
+Finally, this time I chose to use a `subroutine` as opposed to a `function`.
 In this case the output value has to be placed in the input variable `a`.
 This will affect how we write the associated `ccall`.

 We compile the code similarly as before, but now our Julia code will look like this: